splicebox/PsiCLASS_paper/README.md

 ## Commands of running different tools:
-PsiCLASS: Assume the bam files are in the file "bamlist"
+PsiCLASS: Assume the bam files are listed in the file "bamlist"

-	psiclass.pl --lb bamlist
+	psiclass --lb bamlist

 StringTie (v1.3.3b):